hiteclab/Meta_Processing/README.md

 META_PROCESSING Version Alpha 1.0

-Is a programming language for beginners based in the Processing language.
+Is a meta programming language for beginners based in the Processing language.
 You can write and read the code in different languages, initially Spanish, Française, Hindi (हिन्दी), Japanese (日本人), Italiano, Chinese (中文), Português and English.
 All the code created with Meta_Processing is exported as Processing language code.
 Is a Programming environment that do not let you make syntaxis mistakes.